Alex Moroder

 Alex Moroder (Ortisei, 13 May 1923 – Ortisei, 11 November 2006) was an Italian activist.

 Biography

 He was the son of sculptor Ludwig Moroder and Adele Moroder.
-In 1939 he was enrolled in the Italian army with the Alpini fighting Germany.
+In 1939, he was enrolled in the Italian army with the Alpini fighting Germany.
 In September 1943 he was deported in the labour camp of Pomerania and at a later time, he was moved to Carinthia, where he worked in an infirmary and as an interpreter.

-In 1945 he married Paola Grossrubatscher and had five children: Ulrike, Wolfgang, Egon, Ruth e Stefan.
-He died in 2006 due to the post effects of hepatitis he contracted in the labour camps.
+In 1945 he married Paola Grossrubatscher and had five children: Ulrike, Wolfgang, Egon, Ruth and Stefan.
+He died in 2006 due to complications of the hepatitis he contracted in the labour camps.

 Ladinian investment

 Alex Moroder advocated for the conservation and diffusion of the culture and of the language native to the Ladin people, he actively founded and worked in these associacions: